gomalley411/CSCE340-HW5/README.md

  *  include any help from people (including
  *  classmates and friends) and attribute them by name.
  **************************************************************************** */
+na

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
+exception as described above, yet to be solved...

 /* *****************************************************************************